Course overview

 Course structure

-To complete the Bachelor of Information Technology, students must pass 24 credit points, which include the following:
+To complete the Bachelor of Information Technology, you must pass 24 credit points.
+This includes:

 12